“Figure with Snow Falling” by Takahashi Hiroaki

 Takahashi Hiroaki was trained in Nihonga or “Japanese-style painting” which is painting made in accordance with traditional Japanese artistic conventions, techniques and materials.
 Takahashi’s work attempts to capture cultural and everyday life.
 He dedicated much of his time to paintings for exhibitions and illustrations for publications.
 His nostalgic “Old Japan” art is highly sought after by Western collectors.

 Hiroaki used a variety of names, signatures and seals during his lifetime.
 From 1907 until 1922 he used the name Shotei and after 1922 Hiroaki or Komei.
-Takahashi Hiroaki was visited his daughter in Hiroshima during the summer of 1945.
-At 8:15 in the morning of August 6, 1945, the Enola Gay, a Boeing B-29 bomber dropped the first atomic bomb in the history of mankind over Hiroshima and the great ‘shin hanga’ artists was never seen again.
+Takahashi Hiroaki was visiting his daughter in Hiroshima during the summer of 1945.
+At 8:15 in the morning of August 6, 1945, the Enola Gay, a Boeing B-29 bomber dropped the first atomic bomb in the history of civilisation over Hiroshima and the great ‘shin hanga’ artist was never seen again.